izanmubarak/Cryptora/README.md

 ## Supported Commands

-In a Telegram chat, type `@Crypto_Messenger_Bot` and then any of these commands to use Cryptogram:
+In a Telegram chat, type `@CryptoraBot` and then any of these commands to use Cryptora:

-- `[cryptocurrency]` – Type the name of any cryptocurrency, and Cryptogram will retrieve essential information (price, market cap, circulating supply, and 24 hour percent change) and display it in a list.
+- `[cryptocurrency]` – Type the name of any cryptocurrency, and Cryptora will retrieve essential information (price, market cap, circulating supply, and 24 hour percent change) and display it in a list.
 You can also type the cryptocurrency's shorthand abbreviation.
 For example, you can type `bitcoin` or `BTC` to get essential information about Bitcoin.
 The bot is not case sensitive, so you can type in any valid cryptocurrency name or its symbol in lower case or upper case.

-- `news` - Cryptogram will retrieve the latest 10 articles from CoinDesk.com and display them in a list.
+- `news` - Cryptora will retrieve the latest 10 articles from CoinDesk.com and display them in a list.
 You can choose to share the article with your chat, or you can peruse through the headlines.

-- `historical [cryptocurrency] [date]` - Type this command (replace `[cryptocurrency]` with your desired cryptocurrency, and `[date]` with a date formatted in `MM/DD/YYYY` format), and Cryptogram will retrieve the high, low, opening, and closing price on that date, if data for the cryptocurrency is available.
+- `historical [cryptocurrency] [date]` - Type this command (replace `[cryptocurrency]` with your desired cryptocurrency, and `[date]` with a date formatted in `MM/DD/YYYY` format), and Cryptora will retrieve the high, low, opening, and closing price on that date, if data for the cryptocurrency is available.

 - `top [x]` - Type this command (replace `[x]` with any number less than or equal to 50) to see the top *x* cryptocurrencies, ranked by their market capitalization.